Skip to main content

 Ama received her MFA in dance from UMD and is delighted to return as an Artist-in-Residence for the 2023-2025 season.
 She is a passionate educator, always searching for new avenues to provide inspiration to the future generation of movers to not only become fierce but knowledgeable individuals.

-Madeline Warriner (Choreography Instructor) is a movement artist, educator, and advocate residing in Brooklyn.
+Madeline Warriner (YAP Co-Director) is a movement artist, educator, and advocate residing in Brooklyn.
 She graduated from Rutgers University with a BFA in Dance and an MEd in Dance Education, where she received university, state, and professional awards.
 She has performed works by Doug Elkins, Manuel Vignouelle, and Robert Battle, Stephan Koplowitz, and more.
 She was a company member with The Equus Projects for 5+ years and is currently working with Shantelle Courvoisier Jackson in the movement collective loveconductors.
 She has taught dance outreach throughout NYC and the tri-state area, Vermont, Maine, and D.C.
 She also teaches yoga and pilates and created Harlem Yoga Studio’s Kids Yoga Teacher Training.
 She has shared her research and practice on movement, mindfulness, and cognitive development in various education professional development workshops and conferences.

 Register